w3c/AB-public/Vision/README.md

 it must increase its respect for those users and the trust it earns from them.

-# Vision for the World-Wide Web
+# Vision for the World Wide Web

 * The Web is for [all humanity](https://www.w3.org/TR/ethical-web-principles/#allpeople).
 * The Web is designed for the [good of its users](https://www.w3.org/TR/ethical-web-principles/#noharm).